SmartekWorks/smartekworks.github.io/swat/ref_knowledge_rule.md

 Knowledge Rule DSL
 ===

-Note: This page is currently under construction.
-We will complete the documentation as soon as possible.

 SWAT Knowledge rule is a kind of Domain-specific language to describe how to interact with a web page.
 Though SWAT knowledge engine has the ability to analyse web pages, it needs knowledge rules to help handle some specific implementations of web pages.

 What is Knowledge Rule for?